hugorut/gofile/README.md

     Image []byte "json:image"
 }

-//a Http Handler which performs an image upload from a request
+// UploadImage is a http.HandlerFunc which performs an image upload from a request
 // which holds an base63 encoded image func UploadImage(w http.ResponseWriter, r *http.Request) {
     var imageRequest ImageStoreRequest